tchauffi/brush/README.md

 - A transform_train.json and images, like the synthetic nerf scene dataset.
 - An `images` & `sparse` folder with [`COLMAP`](https://github.com/colmap/colmap) data

-While training you can interact with the splats and see their training dynamics live, and compare the current rendering to training / eval views as the training progresses.
+While training you can interact with the scene and see the training dynamics live, and compare the current rendering to training / eval views as the training progresses.

 ## Web